How to Clear Bluetooth Cache in Windows 11 or 10

 Learn more: How to Download Bluetooth Driver for Windows 10/11

-Here are a few more tips to help you sort out any Bluetooth troubles:
+The following are a few more tips that may be of help in sorting out your Bluetooth problems:

 Nyau Wai Hoe